The basic idea behind the development of Crestwing has been to develop a wave energy converter which:

 Test in bigger wavetank at DHI, scale 1:15

-During 2012-13 there was built a new PTO (Power Take Off) system and three students from “MARTEC engineer school” have completed their bachelor through building a test bench and doing tests on the PTO.
-It turned out that the little model has an efficiency about 80 %.
-Since there is bigger resistance in a small model, there was completed calculations of a full-scale PTO and it showed efficiency about 90 %.
+During 2012-13 a new PTO (Power Take Off) system was built and three students from “MARTEC engineer school” have completed their bachelor through building a test bench and doing tests on the PTO.
+It turned out that the smaller model has an efficiency about 80 %.
+Since there is bigger resistance in a small model, calculations of a full-scale PTO were completed and it showed efficiency about 90 %.

 In August 2015, Crestwing establishes itself in a warehouse at the harbor in Sæby, south of Frederikshavn.
 For the next couple of years, the prototype Tordenskiold was built.
 Tordenskiold measures 30 x 7.5 m and is built in steel with a weight of 65 tonnes.

 Alongside the construction of the prototype itself, there was further development on the PTO, hinges, anchoring and design in general.

 In September 2018, Tordenskiold was tugged to the harbor in Frederikshavn and officially baptized and inaugurated.